Create A Use Case Diagram

 • Drag an actor shape from the shapes panel.
 Do this three times

-• You can also duplicate a shape by clicking the plus sign in the smart tools that are shown above a shape when it is selected.
+• You can also duplicate a shape by clicking the plus sign in the smart tools shown above a shape when it is selected.

 • Expand the Text Attributes panel in the Inspector on the right

-• Enter in the title field a title for the actor.
+• Enter a title for the actor in the title field.
 For instance: Employee, Repairman, Bank

 • You can also edit the title of a shape by double-clicking on it.
-Tip: type in your letters slowly when inline editing.
+Tip: Type in your letters slowly when editing inline.
 Also, you can press enter to create a multiline title.

 Drawing Use Cases with Associations